autisticfag/exeter/README.md

 ```
 Q: Why did you obfuscate your code?
 A: I just want to avoid people cloning the repo and claiming it's theirs.
-Obfuscating makes that a little harder.
+Obfuscating makes that harder.

 Q: My bot's crashing.
 Help!
 A: Well, if you're certain that you didn't fuck anything up, open an issue and I'll get back to you.